-Design and Technology: Resistant Materials/Textile Technology
+Design and Technology: Resistant Materials

-Qualification Gained: GCSE Design & Technology (AQA)
+GCSE Design & Technology (AQA)

-GCSE Design and Technology is a practical subject which requires application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.
+GCSE Design and Technology is a practical subject which requires the application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.
 The course helps students develop the ability to design and make products with creativity and originality, using a range of materials and techniques.